-9.2.1 Sprint planning summary:
+9.2.1 5/5 Sprint planning summary:

-The project began with the team thinking on what core items a website using ruby on rails needed as well as what a user might like to see and what was necessary to be implemented via reading the customer’s initial problem statement, yielding our backlog.
-We then proceeded to select what user stories we felt were necessary to get the project on its feet.
-We followed this up with corresponding with the customer to ensure that our selection fell in line with what the customer wanted to see as well in each sprint and ensure proper prioritization.
+The project began with the team thinking on what core items a website using ruby on rails needed as well as what a user might like to see and what was necessary to be implemented via reading the customer’s initial problem statement, yielding our product backlog.
+Based on the available information, we then proceeded to prioritize t the user stories for the project t.
+We followed this up with corresponding with the customer to ensure that our prioritization is in line with what the customer expected as well for each sprint.
+The user stories of highest priority in general are implemented in the earlier sprints.
 We are reliant on the method of contacting the customer to have final say on what goes in to each sprint.

 Thus far, our method seems to be yielding positive results in that during the first sprint, all goals have been met to our satisfaction.

-9.2.2 Roadmap from Sprint 1 to Final Sprint:
+9.2.2 (1/5) Roadmap from Sprint 1 to Final Sprint: Do you have a map from Sp1..SP2… Spx (final) ?

 Sprint 1: The focus of Sprint 1 was to set up the backbone of the project.
 The idea was to make sure that we had a working system that met the most important of the customer needs.
 We needed to have the databases for dog friendly locations and events in place, as this is the major theme of the site.
 We also needed for users to have the ability to add information as being that more places become open to the concept of allowing our canine friends to join, they may not immediately make that information available, thus community aid in gaining this information is needed.
 These items are also the core of what we needed to proceed further in the project.
 Below is the list of tasks implemented.
 We did complete all tasks for this sprint.